rzeldent/platformio-espressif32-sunton/README.md

 >[!NOTE]
 >Not all boards have a light sensor.
 Refer to the [supported boards](#supported-boards) to see if this is available.

 If the board has a CdS photo resistor (Cadmium Sulfide, CdS), the define ```BOARD_HAS_CDS``` is defined.
-It is attached to the analogue input of the ESP32 with two resistors between the GND and the VCC.
+The resistor is attached to the analogue input of the ESP32 with two resistors between the GND and the VCC.
 When the CDS is covered, it's resistance is in the order of mega&Omega; but in bright light can drop to a few 1k&Omega;.

-To use the sensor, the define ```CDS``` indicates the analogue port to read.
+To use the sensor, the define ```CDS``` indicates the analogue port.

-Setting the port to input and the attenuation is already done in the [smartdisplay_init()](#void-smartdisplay_init) function.
+Before reading the analogue voltage the GPIO must be defined as input.

 ```c++
   analogSetAttenuation(ADC_0db); // 0dB(1.0x) 0~800mV